Setting and maintaining standards in national examinations

 AQA, Ofqual, OUCEA and UCL are collaborating in a project that aims to describe the processes used to set or to maintain (or link over time) standards in these examinations and to explore the concepts relating to standards behind them.
 The project focuses on how standards in national, school-leaving or university entrance examinations are set and maintained in a wide range of jurisdictions around the world.

 The book Examination Standards- How measures and meanings differ around the world was published by UCL IoE Press in September 2018.
-More information about the book can be found here.
+Find more information about the book here.
 Even before the publication the book, edited by the project team, was widely discussed and found mention on the UK government as well as Tes, AQA, and IOE websites.

 OUCEA Working Paper on insider research by Dr Lena Gray.